kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <h2>What I learned</h2>
 My biggest takeaway from this recent job search is...
->"WOW...it's really REALLY good to have React experience nowadays!!!"
+>"WOW...it's REALLY good to have React experience nowadays!!!"

 I do have other skills but having React experience made this the easiest job search I ever went through!